The Ultimate Guide to Hiring Virtual Assistants in 2026

 • You have to spend time recruiting, interviewing, and vetting candidates

-• You must invest in training, project management, and performance management
+• Investing in training, project management, and performance management is essential.

-• You have the overhead of payroll and any legal compliance with the home country (of offshore assistants)
+• The overhead of payroll and any legal compliance with the home country (of offshore assistants)

 • If the virtual assistant doesn't work out, you start over